 Our attitude about our world changes.
 Remember how as a kid you heard your aging relatives go on and on about “the good old days?”
-The world is slowly becoming a different world which to us oldsters changes and disrupts our secure lives.
+The world is slowly becoming a different world; which, for us oldsters, changes and disrupts our secure life patterns.

 Favorite buildings are torn down, new roads and developments are being built where once grassy meadows grew.
 Governments change.
 Belief systems evolve and change.
 We are changing too and all of these other changes just remind us of it.
 I try sometimes to see changes as a challenge, instead of destruction of my secure little world.